Where do Brandeis alumni go?

 2. Activities.
 Carefully choose your activities, and strive for quality of involvement rather than quantity of activities.
 The only required activity is experience in a clinical setting that will provide a realistic understanding of caring for others in a health care environment, such as volunteering in a hospital or working in another patient care facility.
 Other activities should demonstrate things you’re interested in, and help you to develop all of those intangible qualities listed above.
 Leadership, community service, and research activities are considered particularly useful in preparing for a health professional career.

 3. Letters of Recommendation.
 All schools require them, and most require at least some of them to be written by faculty in your science courses.
-For medical and dental school admissions, you’ll be expected to have at least three academic recommendations.
+For medical and dental school admissions, you’ll be expected to have at least three academic recommendations; two from science professors.
 Cultivate relationships with faculty and other mentors who will be able to advocate for you in the admissions process.
-Brandeis will also prepare a composite letter of recommendation on your behalf, which provides a comprehensive summary of your candidacy.
+Brandeis will also prepare a committee letter of recommendation on your behalf, which provides a comprehensive summary of your candidacy.